Some general editorial guidance and best practices.

 Write in a style that is clear, simple, and accessible.
 Our audience is worldwide, so use global (“British”) rather than “American” English.

 Remember that for many of our readers, English is not their first language.
 Avoid colloquial or idiomatic words or phrases, and briefly explain technical terms on first use.

 Write conversationally, as if you are talking to a group of colleagues (not lecturing to a captive audience).

-Write so that a general audience can understand (doing so isn’t “dumbing down” the content — consider its as “opening up” and elucidating it complex academic/scientific concepts).
-Use “plain English” that enables persons with lower-level reading ability to understand content they might otherwise find perplexing, and allows persons with higher-level reading ability to grasp your message as quickly as possible.
+Write so that a general audience can understand (doing so isn’t “dumbing down” the content — consider it as “opening up” and elucidating complex academic/scientific concepts).
+Use “plain English” that enables persons with lower-level reading ability to understand content they might otherwise find perplexing, and allows people with higher-level reading ability to grasp your message as quickly as possible.

 Finally, some general tips when writing for online publication (but applicable to all writing):